There are no active references in this article.

-Editorial Note: The genus Prumnopitys was described in 1861 based on the Chilean endemic P. andina; it was later sunk into Podocarpus before being resurrected by Page in the 1980s.
+The genus Prumnopitys was described in 1861 based on the Chilean endemic P. andina; it was later sunk into Podocarpus before being resurrected by Page in the 1980s.
 Prumnopitys was covered in New Trees (Grimshaw & Bayton 2009) when it was accepted as comprising nine species, however, several of these had long been considered an awkward fit in this genus, and six species were split into a new genus in 2019, Pectinopitys C.N.Page (q.v.) leaving three species in a reduced Prumnopitys: P. andina from Chile (the type species); P. montana from NW South America; and P. taxifolia from New Zealand (Page 2019).
 Two of these are cultivated in our area and are treated here, P. andina based on a contemporary account (Gardner, Christian & Luscombe 2018) and Bean’s account of P. taxifolia (Bean 1981).
 P. montana is probably not cultivated in our area.
-Although largely out of date, the New Trees genus article is retained below, until such time as sponsorship is received to revise this genus in full.
-We are re-organising the Podocarpaceae text in this way – old text from Bean and New Trees under the correct modern names, with full synonymy – to enable a new revision of Podocarpus to be completed in 2023.
-TC, 06/01/2023.
+Although rendered largely out of date by these recent changes, the New Trees genus article is retained below until such time as sponsorship is received to revise this genus in full.
+We are re-organising the Podocarpaceae text in this way – old text from Bean and New Trees under the correct modern names, with full synonymy – to enable a new revision of Podocarpus to be published in 2023.

 Prumnopitys comprises nine species with a distribution in South and Central America (from Chile to Venezuela and Costa Rica), and the Pacific (northeast Australia, New Caledonia and New Zealand).
 They are densely branched, dioecious, evergreen trees or shrubs with an outward appearance not unlike that of Taxus.
 The leaves are small (< 2.5 cm long), linear, spirally arranged (though often appearing two-ranked), hypo stomatic, and with a distinct midrib.
 Male strobili are solitary or grouped, on short, axillary shoots; female cones subterminal, solitary or grouped along a leafy or scaly shoot.
 The cone is reduced to a single fertile scale with a single ovule; the receptacle does not enlarge, and the fleshy epimatium completely encloses the seed (Hill 1998).